 - Dipole communications antenna

-- Launch to polar Low Earth Orbit included
+- Launch to polar Low Earth Orbit: optional

-Prices apply only to academic purchases.
-Commercial customers should contact IOS for pricing.
-Customers who have built their own CubeSats should contact IOS for standalone launch service pricing.
-CubeSats can also be ordered in 2U or 3U configurations, which consist of two or three CubeSat chassis connected in series.
+Customers who have built their own CubeSats should contact IOS for stand-alone launch-service pricing.
+CubeSats can also be ordered in 2U or 3U configurations, which consist of two or three CubeSat units connected in series.
 2U and 3U CubeSats have double and triple the mass allowances of a 1U CubeSat (mass CubeSat 1U: 1.33-kg).
 If you wish to purchase a satellite kit or if you have any questions, please call 661.965.0771 or send an email to firstname.lastname@example.org.